Siege of Mons (1572): Siege

-Louis of Nassau, aware of the progress of his brother, sent Jean de Hangest, seigneur d'Yvoy and Genlis, to France for more reinforcements, and in mid-July, Genlis, with an army of 10,000 men, crossed the border again, and marched towards Mons.
-Louis sent a message to Genlis, urging that he should join with the army of his brother, William of Orange, but Genlis ignored the message, and advanced against the Spaniards.
+Louis of Nassau, aware of the progress of his brother, sent Jean de Hangest, seigneur d'Yvoy to France for more reinforcements, and in mid-July, Genlis, with an army of 10,000 men, crossed the border again and marched towards Mons.
+Louis sent a message to Jean de Hangest, seigneur d'Yvoy, urging that he should join with the army of his brother, William of Orange, but Jean de Hangest, seigneur d'Yvoy ignored the message, and advanced against the Spaniards.

 Battle of Saint-Ghislain

-On 19 July Genlis and his forces encamped near Mons, in a circular plane.
+On 19 July Jean de Hangest, seigneur d'Yvoy and his forces encamped near Mons, in a circular plain.
 Don Fadrique, aware of his arrival, advanced towards him with 4,000 infantry, 1,500 cavalry, and 3,000 armed villagers for the occasion.
-Genlis sent a detachment to reconnoitre, but after seeing the advance of the Spanish forces, these troops retreated to the French camp at full speed.
+Jean de Hangest, seigneur d'Yvoy sent a detachment to reconnoitre, but after seeing the advance of the Spanish forces, these troops retreated to the French camp at full speed.
 "Don Frederic de Toledo is coming upon us", they cried.
 The Spanish cavalry of Philip of Noircarmes, without delay, charged against the French army, followed by infantry, while the rear was protected by the cavalry of Don Bernardino de Mendoza.
 The attack caused panic among the French Huguenots, and then, the Spanish infantry shattered the French army.
-The Spanish victory was complete, and the army of Genlis was entirely routed.
+The Spanish victory was complete, and the army of Jean de Hangest, seigneur d'Yvoy was entirely routed.
 About 2,000 French soldiers were killed or wounded, and 700 captured, including 70 nobles and officers (in the following days, more than 4,000 were captured).
-The leader of the French army, Jean de Hangest, was also captured, and taken prisoner to Antwerp.
+The leader of the French army, Jean de Hangest, seigneur d'Yvoy, was also captured, and taken prisoner to Antwerp.
 The Captain Francisco Arias de Bobadilla was honored with carrying the news of the victory to King Philip II, for the proven value during the battle.

-Meantime, the Prince of Orange with his new army continued to advance towards Mons.
+Meantime, the William the Silent with his new army continued to advance towards Mons.
 On 23 July, after the capture of Roermond, his troops mutinied.
 On 27 August, with guarantees of payment of some cities in Holland, crossed the Meuse, advancing over Diest, Termonde, Oudenaarde, and Nivelles.